 If you’re looking for a challenging workout that will enable you to sculpt your muscles, decrease your body fat and lose weight, Jillian Michaels BODYSHRED fits the bill.

 If you are new to exercise and looking for an effective fitness program for beginners, check out Jillian’s Beginner Shred.
-(Click the link to the left to read a review.)
+Click the previous link to read a review, or click here to read reviews of some of Jillian’s other popular workouts.